-Swapnapati Foundation Organized First Herbal Holi Event in Mumbai, Got Thunderous Response In The City | www.lokmattimes.com
+Swapnapati Foundation organized first herbal Holi Event in Mumbai, Got thunderous response in the city | www.lokmattimes.com

-New Delhi (India), March 13: Holi is a unique festival which is being widely celebrated in our country.
-The ...
+Holi is a unique festival which is being widely celebrated in our country.
+The tradition of celebrating Holi in India dates back to many centuries and it is being celebrated since the glorious days of Lord Krishna.
+But as time changed, the way Holi is celebrated in India also changed drastically.
+Later, people started playing Holi with unnatural and chemical-laden colors which is harmful for everyone's health.
+But founded and organized by Swapnapati Foundation, Herbal Holi is the new flavor of the season where people have again started realizing the importance of playing Holi with colours made of natural herbs.

-New Delhi (India), March 13: Holi is a unique festival which is being widely celebrated in our country.
+Holi is a unique festival which is being widely celebrated in our country.
 The tradition of celebrating Holi in India dates back to many centuries and it is being celebrated since the glorious days of Lord Krishna.
-But as time changed, the way the Holi is celebrated in India also changed drastically.
-Later, people started playing Holi with unnatural and chemical laden colors which is harmful for everyone’s health.
+But as time changed, the way Holi is celebrated in India also changed drastically.
+Later, people started playing Holi with unnatural and chemical-laden colors which is harmful for everyone's health.
 But founded and organized by Swapnapati Foundation, Herbal Holi is the new flavor of the season where people have again started realizing the importance of playing Holi with colours made of natural herbs.

 In today's modern times, Herbal Holi is such an innovative concept which is being celebrated in Bhubaneswar Since last 13 years.
 Foundation accompanies the blind children & the celebration inaugurates through their performance on stage.
 Every year the foundation celebrate the Herbal holi with the blind children & make them feel the colors & enjoy it.
 For the first time when such an exciting event was organised in Mumbai, people gave an unforgettable response and many film and TV celebrities also took part in the event and thoroughly enjoyed it as Swapnapati Foundation comes with this unique Holi Celebration which is completely safe for the skin & eyes.
 The celebs who took part in the Mumbai Herbal Holi Event includes DJ Shadow, Nikita Rawal , Navneet Malik, Aleeza Khan, Sumeet Pusavale, Natasha Natty, Roshni Kapoor, Raayo Bakhirta, Deepika Charak, Rishikka Bali, Aditi Shetty, Parul Chowdhary, Maera Mishra, Tanishq Rajan, Urwas Jaishwal, Krishna Kaul, Kashish Thakur, Manoj & Manju Bharti, and many other from showbiz.
 They all loved the novelty and environmental concern of such an event.